mseifert9/Javascript-Dynamic-Loading-and-Version-Control/README.md

     This project uses the com.mseifert namespace.
 In addition to this namespace, two global variables are used as shortcuts:
     $msRoot = com.mseifert
     $ms = $msRoot.common

+A live working example of this library can be found at http://design.mseifert.com/demo/demo.php